cardano-foundation/CIPs/CIP-0136/README.md

 By creating and implementing these metadata standards we facilitate the creation of tooling that can read and write this data.
-Such tooling greatly expands the reach and effectiveness of rationales as it allows for rich user interfaces to be created. i.e. translation tools, rationale comparison tools,
+Such tooling greatly expands the reach and effectiveness of rationales as it allows for rich user interfaces to be created. i.e. translation tools, rationale comparison tools.

 ## Specification